Why Do Elderly Not Use Social Media? [Reasons & Statistics]

 50 years and older social media users

-The survey also suggests that 50 years and older are using social media as one of the forms of communication to stay connected with others.
+The survey also indicates that adults aged 50 and older are increasingly using social media to stay connected with others.

-Social media is used way more than video calls and almost the same as email to stay connected, a trend that remained steady between 2020 and 2022.
+In fact, social media is used more frequently than video calls and about as often as email for communication—a trend that remained consistent from 2020 to 2022.

 seniors communication methods